HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Rhaphidophora tetrasperma (Mini Monstera)

 It can grow crazy fast and a small pot plant will be touching the ceiling within two years.
-All it needs to do this is a totem pole to climb up: bright indirect light, warmth, and regular watering.
-If you can do this, you'll get a plant that looks similar to the one in the photo below.
+All it needs is a totem pole to climb, bright indirect light, warmth and regular watering.
+If you can do this, you'll get a plant that looks similar to the one in the photo.

 Tall rhaphidophora tetrasperma growing up a moss pole tucked into a corner of a dining room